erikeldridge/erikeldridge.github.com/_posts/2012-1-28-web-app-organization.md

 Managing presentation-specific logic in the client is intuitive.
 For example, if we need to truncate a string to fit a certain client, it's better to send a single string of max length to all clients, and let each client make appropriate changes.

 If development is split into client- and server-side teams, this also helps them work independently.

-### Get help

-When working on a new problem, to avoid overlooking a solution that would be obvious to someone with more experience, it's beneficial to balance concentration with consultation.

-Before complaining about a new code base, make sure to perform due diligence to avoid sounding like a newb.
-We're all smart and have the best intentions, if something is difficult to work with, it's probably that way for a reason.

-If possible, publish an early version of a project and solicit feedback.
-Staging servers work well for this.
-Stage the project once it's somewhat functional and send around an email.
-Other teams might have unexpected solutions.

-### Over-communicate

-This ties into the idea of consultation.
-When working with a team, it's helpful to regularly sync with the other members so they know how to use the piece I'm building, the status of my progress, and that we're all pulling weight.